-On average, a treatment will reduce your mosquito populations by 85%-95%.
-While a Mosquito Management Program is collaborative and no treatment can keep away every single mosquito, just let us know if you’d like us to come back within 21 days post-treatment and we promise to re-treat your property for free!
+While a Mosquito Management Program is comprehensive and no treatment can keep away every single mosquito, just let us know if you’d like us to come back within 21 days post-treatment and we promise to re-treat your property for free!

 12 tips & tricks for keeping mosquitoes & ticks away

 - Keep your shrubs trimmed and keep your grass cut short.
 These are typically the prime resting/hiding areas for adult mosquitoes.